-5.3.
-The Authority considers that npower's failure to comply with SLC 25C and 27.17 as well as the CHRs is very serious and this has been taken into account in deciding the level of penalty.
-This is particularly the case because of the wide ranging and large scale detriment caused to npower's customers.
+- 5.3.
+The Authority considered that npower's failure to comply with SLC 25C and 27.17 as well as the CHRs was very serious and took this into account in deciding the level of penalty.
+This was particularly the case because of the wide ranging and large scale detriment caused to npower's customers. - 5.4.
+The Authority also noted that this was not the first time that npower had been subject to findings of CHR breach by the Authority.
+This indicated that senior management did not take these issues sufficiently seriously, and did not ensure that appropriate processes and procedures were in place.
+The Authority was concerned by this and the finding that some of the areas of concern identified in that investigation still persisted albeit not to the same extent.